Skip to content

 • Restriction on Business Activities: Cannot carry out Non-Banking Financial Investment activities.

-• Limited Growth Potential: Only one shareholder allowed, limiting expansion.
+• Limited Growth Potential: Only one shareholder is allowed, limiting expansion.

 Limited Liability Partnership (LLP)